 - Get in touch with the anonymous groups of addicted people and alcoholics.

-- Consult with a specialist calling the drugs info line where confidentiality is guaranteed.
+- Consult with a specialist calling the Helpline where confidentiality is guaranteed.